Skip to main content

 And even the most explosive of superhero movies can still have this.
 Captain America: The Winter Soldier is first and foremost about Captain America taking down the Hydra agents that have infiltrated SHIELD, but it’s also about Steve learning to live in a version of America that feels like it has more readily embraced moral ambiguity and compromise.
 This being a theatrical smash-em-up kind of movie, both the internal and external conflicts are advanced by these elaborate, explosive set-pieces meant to dazzle the audience.
 Ideally, there is some character development couched in all this action, but high-energy fight sequences are the primary method through which the story is delivered.

 What makes Power Rangers so unique in this landscape is just how much of the story is carried by its internal conflict alone without the distraction of explosions.
 Aside from the sequence where the kids are running from the police in the rock quarry, there aren't really any action sequences up until the rangers decide to face Rita.
 The plot progresses not through action scenes but character ones.
-Again, the film spends the whole runtime counting down to the Rangers’ eventual battle with Rita, even before they learn who Rita is, but they don’t actually don their ranger outfits until the final thirty minutes of the film.
-Almost everything leading up to this is pure character development.
-It’s not just that Power Rangers “doesn’t lose sight of character,” it puts it front and center.

-Superhero movies like Thor (2011) sometimes have the hero without their superpowers for the middle of the story so he can somehow earn them back, but these films tend to start strong with some heavy superhero punches at the start to tide the audience over.
-What’s more common in origin stories like Batman Begins (2005) is having the hero or heroes start off as normal dudes and have them suit up midway through, resulting in a more action-heavy second half.
+Other superhero movies like Thor (2011) sometimes have the hero without their superpowers for the middle of the story so he can somehow earn them back, but these films tend to start strong with some heavy superhero punches at the start to tide the audience over.
+What’s more common in origin stories like Batman Begins (2005) is having the hero or heroes start off as normal dudes and letting them suit up midway through, resulting in a more action-heavy second half.
 In Power Rangers, the halfway point is the teens being told that they are superheroes, a plotpoint that the film doesn’t cash in on until the third act.

 What this leads up to is a tremendous sense of build-up for that moment when our heroes finally sport their superhero outfits.
 And within the context of the narrative, it is a satisfying pay-off.
 That first morph feels earned.
 This is really what sets this superhero film apart from so many others like it.
 Even in the best superhero media, the emotional conflict is functionally a means to an end.
-Here, the fireworks all spring organically from the film's natural heartbeat.

-Power Rangers is basically the antithesis to the modern superhero flick, most of all to the worst kind of superhero flick.
 But again, this just brings up the question of how one markets the darn film.
 How does one sell a superhero movie that deliberately skirts superhero elements?
 I think the filmmaking team was hoping that audiences would be curious enough to give it a try anyways, and that's just not what happened.

 When a movie like Power Rangers bombs like this ($142 M worldwide on a $100 M budget), there’s always the need for analysts to discuss why.
 That conversation didn't last very long for Power Rangers given how it seems to fit into a very specific kind of film, one that is produced just as mindlessly as it is forgotten.
 The verdict everyone landed on was, “Well, that’s just what happens when you sell your soul to the Hollywood machine.
 When will Hollywood learn that it takes more than a brand name to win over audiences?”
 But when you open up the hood and take a look at the engine, that narrative falls apart.